J-Moravec/j-moravec.github.io/posts/containers/containers.md

 ```

 ### Adding music
 Due to copyright reasons, music is distributed separately.
-In fact, one of the motivation for creating an AppImage was that on some Linux distributions, music is not distributed at all due to it not being FOSS.
+In fact, one of the motivations for creating an AppImage was that on some Linux distributions, music is not distributed at all due to it not being FOSS.

 The music is available at the [7kfans website](https://www.7kfans.com/downloads) as a separate download.
 We will download the archive, unpack it, transfer the music into the `DATA` directory and rebuild the AppImage.